MicrosoftDocs/win32/desktop-src/search/-search-ifilter-constructing-filters.md

 ---
-Description: 'It is important that you understand the required DLL structure of a filter handler (an implementation of the IFilter interface).' ms.assetid: 'a2b5a813-573a-44d3-8780-99603e3246c1'
+Description: It is important that you understand the required DLL structure of a filter handler (an implementation of the IFilter interface). ms.assetid: a2b5a813-573a-44d3-8780-99603e3246c1
-title: Implementing Filter Handlers in Windows Search
+title: Implementing Filter Handlers in Windows Search ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Implementing Filter Handlers in Windows Search